 Can I install a water heater myself?

 While it is possible to install a water heater yourself, it's best to hire a professional plumber to ensure proper installation and safety.

-What size water heater do I need?
+What size unit do I need?

 The size of your hot water heater will depend on your household's hot water needs.
-A local plumbing company can help you determine the appropriate size for your home based on factors such as the number of people in your household and your hot water usage patterns.
+A local plumbing company can help you determine the right size for your home based on factors such as the number of people in your household and your hot water usage patterns.

 Should I shut off my water heater before a trip?

 If you're going to be away from home for a while, it's recommended to turn off your water heater.
 In the event of a leak, this will conserve energy and stop any potential water damage.